TOAST-DOCS/Storage-Object-Storage/en/Overview.md

 #### Container
 Folder in the highest order, which serves as the basic unit for access authority setting.
 All objects must exist in a container.
 #### Storage Account
 Refers to user's account for object storage.
-TOAST Object Storage is classified by the account unit.
+NHN Cloud Object Storage is classified by the account unit.
 #### API Endpoint
 Refers to HTTP URL which is provided to access object storage via REST API.
 When requested with the URL, access is allowed to object storage.